Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime

-The expression for $\tilde{\bar{\rho}}_{\f 1}^{st}$ in \eqref{eq:model_short_times} shows that the density grows as the sum of two exponential functions with $e$-folding time scales $\tilde{\tau}_1$ and $\tilde{\tau}_2$.
+The expression for $\tilde{\bar{\rho}}_{\f 1}^{st}$ in Eq. \eqref{eq:model_short_times} shows that the density grows as the sum of two exponential functions with $e$-folding time scales $\tilde{\tau}_1$ and $\tilde{\tau}_2$.
 Figure \ref{fig:short_time_model}(\emph{a}) shows the value of these time scales as a function of $\Fr$ used in the simulations.
 We observe that $\tilde{\tau}_2 \approx 3.6 \tilde{\tau}_{mix}$, where the proportionality factor was obtained using a linear fit.
 In addition, $\tilde{\tau}_2$ is an order of magnitude larger than $\tilde{\tau}_1$.
 Hence, we can conclude that $\tilde{\tau}_2$ is the time scale related to mixing in the recirculation cell.
 In contrast, $\tilde{\tau}_1$ being much smaller corresponds to the typical mixing time for the $\pl$ control volume around the bubble curtain.
-We define this time scale related to the bubble curtain as $\tau_{bc} = H/(gq_{air})^{(1/3)}$ (in dimensionless form $\tilde{\tau}_{bc} = \Fr^{-1}$), and from a linear fit, we obtain $\tilde{\tau}_1 \approx 1.8 \tilde{\tau}_{bc}$, which is also plotted in figure \ref{fig:short_time_model}(\emph{a}) to further confirm that the smaller time scale is indeed the plume mixing time scale.
-To further assess the relative importance of the two terms with exponential functions in \eqref{eq:model_short_times}, we plot the ratio $\left|C_{1,\f 1}\right|/\left|C_{2,\f 1}\right|$ in figure~\ref{fig:short_time_model}(\emph{b}).
+We define this time scale related to the bubble curtain as $\tau_{bc} = H/(gq_{air})^{1/3}$ (in dimensionless form $\tilde{\tau}_{bc} = \Fr^{-1}$), and from a linear fit, we obtain $\tilde{\tau}_1 \approx 1.8 \tilde{\tau}_{bc}$, which is also plotted in Fig.~\ref{fig:short_time_model}(\emph{a}) to further confirm that the smaller time scale is indeed the plume mixing time scale.
+To further assess the relative importance of the two terms with exponential functions in Eq. \eqref{eq:model_short_times}, we plot the ratio $\left|C_{1,\f 1}\right|/\left|C_{2,\f 1}\right|$ in Fig.~\ref{fig:short_time_model}(\emph{b}).
 Here, it can be seen that $|C_{1,\f 1}|\ll |C_{2,\f 1}|$.
 Therefore, the exponential function with the $e$-folding time $\tilde{\tau}_1$ has minimal influence on the solution and only at very short times, and it can be neglected, so that, to a good approximation,

-This expression is in agreement with the scaling analysis in \S \ref{section:scaling_analysis} in that the density in the recirculation cell is mixed with a typical time scale $\tilde{\tau}_2\propto \tilde{\tau}_{mix}$.
-Furthermore, this expression agrees with the collapse of the curves for short times observed in Figures \ref{fig:density_time_analytical} and \ref{fig:density_time_numerical} where time was normalized by $\tilde{\tau}_{mix}$.
+This expression is in agreement with the scaling analysis in Sect. \ref{section:scaling_analysis} in that the density in the recirculation cell is mixed with a typical time scale $\tilde{\tau}_2\propto \tilde{\tau}_{mix}$.
+Furthermore, this expression agrees with the collapse of the curves for short times observed in Figs.~ \ref{fig:density_time_analytical} and \ref{fig:density_time_numerical} where time was normalized by $\tilde{\tau}_{mix}$.